+Fig. 12.
+Example for Displaying the Query Result in PVS

-Figure 12 shows what the query will look like while doing a PVS proof.
-This is a mock-up because we have not quite finished the PVS part of the implementation that sends the query to the MMT server and displays the results.
+part of PVS that sends the query to the MMT server and displays the results still has to be implemented thoroughly.
 But the remaining steps are straightforward.

 Future work will exploit this functionality to search specifically for existing theorems that may be helpful in a specific part of an ongoing PVS proof.